 Croatian law recognizes 22 ethnic minorities.
-This official designation grants certain language rights (see p.
-2-3 of Language and Communication), along with the right to practice their own religions (see p.
-5-6 of
+This official designation grants certain language rights (see Language and Communication), along with the right to practice their own religions (see Religion and

-Religion and Spirituality) and be represented in political bodies at the national and local levels (see "Legislative Branch" above).
+Spirituality) and be represented in political bodies at the national and local levels (see "Legislative Branch" above).